Powerline

 5. Batteries and pumped hydro will keep our grid reliable, with gas playing a limited role

 Different types of renewable energy, like wind and solar, complement each other to provide power around the clock.
-Our energy system can also store energy up at times when it’s abundant through large- and small-scale batteries and pumped hydro, to make it available later on when we need it.
+Our energy system will also store energy up at times when it’s abundant through large- and small-scale batteries and pumped hydro, to make it available later on when we need it.
 In other words, just as it doesn’t rain all the time but we can access water whenever we want, AEMO’s roadmap confirms that a mix of solar, wind, hydro and storage can power our homes, industry and businesses 24/7.

 So, what’s the bottom line?

-The experts at AEMO say renewable energy from the sun and wind, backed by storage, is the best way to power Australia in the coming decades.
 Not only is it our lowest-cost option, it’s also the most reliable and our best bet for getting replacement power online before more coal generators close down.
 The roadmap underscores that we’re well on the way to building the clean energy system we need.
-Australia should stick to the path we’re already on, and accelerate our progress, to deliver a reliable and affordable energy system that can cleanly power Australia for generations to come.